Over the years I’ve used many ways to manage my tasks, from a notepad and pen, to the Notes and Reminders app on my phone.

 overdue, and this can start to look scary if you miss any

-Next 7 Days - As the name suggests, this displays all tasks due in the next 7 days, including the overdue tasks and those due today.
+Upcoming - As the name suggests, this displays all tasks due in the future, including the overdue tasks and those due today.
 This could be a much longer list, but allows you to see at a glance what is coming up.

 If you have lots of tasks, there is also very good search functionality, which lets you enter key words to find a task.
 The search also includes any notes and comments, making it quite powerful when there are large numbers of tasks.